 277. RESIDENCY REQUIREMENT FOR APPOINTMENTS.

-Each member of a District board or commission who is appointed under Rule 275 or 276 if not already a resident of the District shall become one within 180 days after the effective date of the appointment and shall remain a District resident for the duration of the appointment, unless the law or order that established the board or commission specifically authorizes the appointment of a nonresident as a member of the board or commission or if a majority of the Council present and voting waives the residency requirement.
+Each member of a District board or commission who is appointed under Rule 275 or 276, if not already a resident of the District, shall become one within 180 days after the effective date of the appointment and shall remain a District resident for the duration of the appointment, unless the law or order that established the board or commission specifically authorizes the appointment of a nonresident as a member of the board or commission or if a majority of the Council present and voting waives the residency requirement.

 I. COMPUTING TIME, CIRCULATION, AND FILING REQUIREMENTS.